MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-sucess-6-2.md

 ## NetBIOS Enumeration

-NetBIOS basically allows an application on different computer systems to communicate with one another in a local area network.
+NetBIOS allows an application on different computer systems to communicate with one another in a local area network.
 It allows a computer to share printers and files, remote procedure calls, exchange messages, etc.
 This may reveal much information than we expected.